adammichaelwood/music-liturgy-class/syllabus.md

     - What is music?
     - What is liturgy?
     - What is liturgical music?
+    - What is the purpose of music in liturgy?
  - Three things to keep in mind:
     - Music is sound, not marks on paper.
     - Music is always culturally specific.
     - Music in the liturgy always serves a liturgical function.
+    - Liturgy is, fundamentally, a sung act.
  - What do we know about the structure of Mass?